Birds of North Pond Nature Sanctuary: Photographs by Mark Swanson

 The 15-acre sanctuary’s native plants provide food, shelter and breeding habitat for local and migrating birds and other animals.
 Over 220 species of birds have been recorded there.
 The most visible birds are ducks, geese and herons, but passerines and other birds can be seen in the trees and wetland vegetation at the pond’s edge, as well as the surrounding park land.

-In 2016 the Lincoln Park Conservancy announced "The Campaign for North Pond," a plan to restore the pond and revitalize the sanctuary.
+In 2016 the Lincoln Park Conservancy announced a major fund-raising campaign to restore the pond and revitalize the sanctuary.
+For more information about the pond and the restoration project, visit the official North Pond Nature Sanctuary web page.